 How to get the most tax benefit from your charitable donations

 “Whenever you make a donation, make sure [it’s to] an actual registered charity that can issue you a receipt.”
-Every bona fide charity is listed by Canada Revenue Agency and is given a charitable registration number.
-If it doesn’t have that, it can’t issue you a receipt for your tax return – and may not be legitimate.
+Every bona fide charity is listed by Canada Revenue Agency and given a charitable registration number.
+If it doesn’t have that, it can’t issue you a receipt for your tax return.
+It may even be fraudulent.